 FROM students a

 FROM testdb2.students b) tmp_combined_tables

 HAVING COUNT(*) = 1;

 First, we combine the two tables using UNION ALL.
 This will include duplicates.
 Then, the combination becomes a derived table.
 Then, we use GROUP BY all columns to drop the duplicates.
 Finally, the HAVING COUNT(*) = 1 will filter all rows without duplicates.
 When there’s a result, the two tables have different rows.

-Since the 2 tables are exact copies, we won’t see a result.
+We won’t see a result since the 2 tables are exact copies.
 But to test for differences, let’s add a new row to testdb2.students.
-And run the above query again.
+And rerun the above query.
 Here’s the INSERT statement: